 Mode of instruction

-Required preparation by students: Reading the materials (in the reader)
+Required preparation by students: reading the obligatory study materials on BlackBoard

 Obligatory course materials

-Division: eLaw@Leiden, Centre for Law in the Information Society, Leiden University
+Division: eLaw@Leiden, Centre for Law and the Information Society

 Telephone number secretariat: +31 (0)71 527 8838